A new year means new trends—so get excited people! We’re talking exterior design trends for 2021 with Northface Construction today.

 Off-white will be much lighter and is more of a dirty white with tiny hints of yellow, while beige is more like stone with more browns added to the “white” color.
 Either way, beige is such a classic tone to use on a home.
 It can go with just about any color and is a timeless take on a natural color.

 Accessible Beige by Sherwin William is a go-to for us within the interior spaces here at c2s, and we’re seeing it shift now to the exteriors.

 Revere Pewter is another great color that we’ve used for interiors for years.
 In our opinion, it’s one that goes well with both gray tones and brown.
-So when we have a client nervous about the shifts in trends, this is the color we’re always recommending.
+So when we have a client nervous about the shifts in trends, this is the color we always recommend.